 Our Adoption Program

 Dogs or cats kept at the animal shelter more than 3 days may be adopted by anyone over the age of 18 who presents a valid driver’s license or government-issued identification.
-The adoption fee is $65 -- with funds used to defray the City's costs for spaying or neutering, vaccinations and a health examination.
+The adoption fee is $70 for cats and kittens, and $85 for dogs (includes a city license and microchip) -- with funds used to defray the City's costs for spaying or neutering, vaccinations and a health examination.
 Adoptable animals are posted on various social media sites.

 Our Licensing Policy

 All dogs and cats in the city limits must be licensed.
 The $10 license fee is valid as long as the dog or cat resides in the city limits.
 A tag issued with each license can help track the pet should it stray or become lost.
-Licenses can be purchased at the customer Service window located on the first floor of the Municipal Building, 100 E. Broadway St.
+Licenses can be purchased at the Animal Control facility at 8620 W. 21st St.

 Our Vaccination Requirements